 Several variants of PFA were introduced in [10, 11, 13] including resistant PFA (RPFA), based on cross-validation, and posterior PFA (PPFA), based on Bayes posterior analysis, of gene rankings.
 These rankings were computed by rank ordering each gene's probability of lying on the first two or three Pareto fronts of the multicriteria scattergram.
 This paper introduces a more powerful PFA gene discovery tool, the aforementioned Pareto depth sampling distribution method, into the PFA toolbox.
 The PDSD method generates an empirical distribution of the depth of the front, the Pareto depth, on which each gene lies.
 This distribution is computed by implementing a resampling method similar to the bootstrap.
 From this distribution many different attributes of the Pareto depth can be determined and used for ranking the genes.
 The PDSD approach is more general than our previous crossvalidation PFA approach that used a special attribute, the cumulative PDSD, to rank the genes.
 Using simulations we compare our PFA methods to the standard paired t-test on the basis of correct discovery and false discovery rates.
-Our principal conclusion is that the PDSD approach, when formulated as a Pareto depth test, significantly outperforms previous PFA and paired t-test methods.
+Our principal conclusion is that the PDSD approach, when formulated as a Pareto depth test, significantly out-

-Experience with our collaborators in the Dept. of Human Genetics at the University of Michigan has shown that the PFA methodology can discover important genes that elude standard analysis such as paired t-test or other analysis of variance (ANOVA) methods.
-However, our objective here is to introduce and illustrate the PFA methodology and we do so using both controlled simulations and experimental data acquired from our collaborators.
+Our experience has shown that the PFA methodology can discover important genes that elude standard analysis such as paired t-test or other analysis of variance (ANOVA) methods.
+However, our objective here is limited to introducing and illustrating the PFA methodology and we do so using both controlled simulations and experimental data.
 These datasets are representative of real world microarray experiments for studying the genetics of retinal aging and disease.
-We will report on more comprehensive comparisons, biological significance of genes discovered using PFA, and scientific significance of the experiments in future publications.
+We report on more comprehensive comparisons, biological significance of genes discovered using PFA, and scientific significance of the experiments elsewhere.